-Lee Cottrill is SkinViva’s Business Development Director and has worked with the company for around 5 years, building up a wealth of knowledge and experience of the non-surgical skin treatments industry.
+Miranda Pearce is SkinViva’s Customer Experience Director and has worked with the company since 2008, building up a wealth of knowledge and experience of the non-surgical skin treatments industry.

 SkinViva was established in 2008 and has an excellent reputation for offering high quality skin treatments in the North West.

-Our team of doctors and dentists offer free consultations at their main clinic in Manchester and also at an extensive choice of conveniently located locations across the North West.
-Clinics are held at salons and centres in Cheshire, Derbyshire, Lancashire, Manchester, Stockport and Bury.
+Our team of Aesthetic Clinicians offer free consultations at their main clinic in Manchester, a convenient location for clients across the North West.
+Patients regularly visit from Cheshire, Derbyshire, Lancashire, Manchester, Stockport and Bury.

-A consultation is always required prior to any cosmetic treatment and this is arranged with an experienced aesthetic doctor or dentist.
+A consultation is always required prior to any cosmetic treatment and this is arranged with an experienced Aesthetic Clinician.
 The same clinician would carry out treatment and this can normally be done at the same appointment if required.

-For further information or to arrange a confidential consultation with a cosmetic doctor or dentist, please call 0161 865 1141, email firstname.lastname@example.org.
+For further information or to arrange a confidential consultation, please call 0161 865 1141, email firstname.lastname@example.org.